-Trend Trading – What to look for and how to pounce when the market shows these 3 key indicators
+What to look for and how to pounce when the market shows these 3 key indicators, Three Signs of Trend Ending And How to Profit From Them.

-If you can properly identify trend exhaustion, it’s one of the best times to capitalize on a moving market.
+If you can properly identify trading trends exhaustion, it’s one of the best times to capitalize on a moving market.

 Trend exhaustion might signal the reversal of a current trend since it shows that there is an excess in supply or demand, indicating the market is overbought or oversold.